View the current warnings for Victoria

 - Winds

-- Easterly 15 to 25 knots, reaching up to 30 knots in the east early in the morning.
+- Westerly 15 to 25 knots increasing to 20 to 30 knots in the early morning.
+Winds reaching up to 35 knots in the late morning and afternoon.

 - Seas